happyadam73/tsql-chatgpt/README.md

 ## 1. Setup the Azure API Management Service and OpenAI API

 > The `sp_invoke_external_rest_endpoint` can only make calls to certain safe-listed Azure Services.
-In order to call the OpenAI APIs, we need to create a wrapper API within an Azure API Management Instance
+In order to call the OpenAI APIs, we need to create a wrapper API within an Azure API Management Instance.

-To deploy a new Azure API Management Instance and an OpenAI API, click on the button below.
+To deploy a new Azure API Management Instance with an OpenAI API, click on the button below.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhappyadam73%2Ftsql-chatgpt%2Fmain%2Fapim%2Fazuredeploy.json)